Ben Chambers is the man that's put a smile back on Alison's face in The A Word.

 Netflix fans may also recognise him as David in the movie Annihilation.

-The A Word series three is on BBC One, Tuesdays at 9pm.
+Catch up on The A Word series three on BBC iPlayer

 Leave us a comment on our Facebook page @EntertainmentDailyFix and let us know what you think of this story.